YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 * Skill:
   * Main Gun cycles between HE and AP every 2 salvo, then gains a +3.5% Reload stack for every Main Gun salvo fired.
 Max 12 stacks.
-  * Every 30s, generates 4 orbiting shields (two on a very narrow orbit, one on a medium orbit, one on a wide orbit) lasting 8 shots or 15s.
+  * Every 30s and upon battle start, generates 4 orbiting shields (two on a very narrow orbit, one on a medium orbit, one on a wide orbit) lasting 8 shots or 15s.
   * Deal +15% damage to Sirens.
   * Has MGM+1 and torpedoes.
 Really, *really* bad torpedoes.